schm0m/RL-exercises/rl_exercises/week_5/README.md

 Update the hyperparameters and the model to achieve a mean reward of more than 50 for the CartPole environment.
 For the open questions, please write your answers in ‘answers.txt‘.
 We will grade those manually.

+## Level 2
+Implement double Q-learning.
+Do you see any improvements?
+Is overestimation going down?
+Visualize your Q-values to check.
+Is decaying epsilon greedy a better extension?
+TODO: improve this description, describe decaying epsilon better

+## Level 3
+TODO: describe an exercise to make this distributional